logo

 How to Take Notes From a Textbook | 10 Top Tips

 For it to be effective, note-taking needs to be a fairly active process.
-That doesn’t mean you are actively writing out notes, but engaging your brain in a way that makes you really think about the information you’re putting onto paper.
-Here are our top tips to make you a more efficient note-taker.
+Now, that doesn’t mean you are actively writing out notes, but engaging your brain in a way that makes you really think about the information you’re putting onto paper.

 How to take notes from a textbook: 10 top tips